1972 Montreal Museum of Fine Arts robbery: Background

 The Montreal Museum of Fine Arts (MMFA) was established in 1860 as the Art Association of Montreal, to encourage art appreciation in the city.
-It did not start to exhibit works until the late 1870s and 1880s, when wealthy patrons who had prospered from Canada's industrialization began to donate both cash and works, and it was soon able to build Canada's first space explicitly intended for the exhibition of art.
-In 1913 it built what is currently its main building, now known as the Michal and Renata Hornstein Pavilion, on Sherbrooke Street in the neighborhood known even today as the Golden Square Mile, because it was home to many of the wealthiest and most successful families in Canada.
+It did not start to exhibit works until the late 1870s and 1880s, when wealthy patrons who had prospered from Canada's industrialization began to donate both cash and works, and it was soon able to build Canada's first space explicitly intended for art exhibition.
+In 1913 it built its current main building, now the Michal and Renata Hornstein Pavilion, on Sherbrooke Street.
+The neighborhood is known today as the Golden Square Mile, because it was home to many of Canada's wealthiest and most successful families.

-These patrons were predominantly of British descent, all members of Montreal's Anglophone elite.
-At the end of the 1950s, their political and economic domination of the city began to yield to its majority Francophone population, as Quebec separatism began to gain political influence in the province as a whole.
-Fearing the consequences should the province succeed in seceding, and mindful of the terrorist attacks of the Front de libération du Québec which had led to martial law being declared in the city in 1970, the Anglophone elite began leaving the city over the course of the 1960s.
+The museum's patrons were predominantly of British descent, all members of Montreal's Anglophone elite.
+At the end of the 1950s, their political and economic domination of the city began to yield to its majority Francophone population, as Quebec separatism rose in the province.
+Fearing the consequences should that movement succeed the Anglophones began leaving the city over the course of the 1960s.
+These departures grew after the terrorist attacks of the Front de libération du Québec which led to a 1970 declaration of martial law in the city.

-This slowly deprived the museum of much of its traditional financial support.
-In 1957, Bill Bantey, a former journalist who was appointed the museum's head of public relations, began reaching out for the first time in its history to Francophones, with some success.
-But the contributions from newer philanthropists in the city were not as much as their predecessors had been able to give, and public funds from the province only covered 40 percent of the museum's annual budget.
+The Anglophone exodus deprived the museum of much of its traditional financial support.
+In 1957, Bill Bantey, a former journalist who was appointed the museum's head of public relations, began reaching out for the first time in its history to Francophones.
+But the contributions from newer philanthropists in the city did not yet equal their predecessors, and provincial funds only covered 40% of the museum's annual budget.

-As a result, the museum was having to cut back financially in the early 1970s, going from a strictly private institution to a semi-public nonprofit organization.
-The museum needed to expand, and it needed to renovate the 1913 William Sutherland Maxwell Beaux-Arts building on Sherbrooke Street.
-The latter was particularly unsuited to the demands of a late-20th century art museum, with many cramped rooms and corridors.
-The museum planned to close it in 1973 for a three-year renovation project.
+As a result, the museum cut back financially in the early 1970s, going from a strictly private institution to a semi-public nonprofit organization.
+The museum needed to expand, and to renovate the 1913 William Sutherland Maxwell Beaux-Arts building on Sherbrooke Street.
+Its many cramped rooms and corridors were unsuitable for a late-20th century art museum.
+The museum planned to close the Maxwell building in 1973 for three years.